philferriere/mscsweblm4r/README.md

 To use the `{mscsweblm4r}` R package, you **MUST** have a valid [account](https://www.microsoft.com/cognitive-services/en-us/pricing) with Microsoft Cognitive Services.
 Once you have an account, Microsoft will provide you with an [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key).
-This key will be listed under your [subscriptions](https://www.microsoft.com/cognitive-services/en-US/subscriptions).
+This key will be listed under your subscriptions.

-After you've configured `{mscsweblm4r}` with you API key, you will be able to call the Web LM REST API from R, up to your maximum number of transactions per month and per minute.
+After you've configured `{mscsweblm4r}` with your API key, you will be able to call the Web LM REST API from R, up to your maximum number of transactions per month and per minute.